-We performed single-crystal polarized neutron diffraction to distinguish between nuclear and magnetic Bragg scattering and accurately determine the nature of the magnetically ordered state in CrSb.
-These measurements were performed using the HB-1 Polarized Triple-Axis Spectrometer (PTAX) at the High Flux Isotope Reactor (HFIR) at Oak Ridge National Laboratory (ORNL) [see SI for more details].
-We collected both spin-flip (SF) and non-spin-flip (NSF) scattering cross-sections for all accessible Bragg peaks lying within the $(H0L)$ and $(HHL)$ scattering planes.
-For each of these peaks, we acquired cross-sections for three different polarization directions ($\mathbf{P_x}$,$\mathbf{P_y}$,$\mathbf{P_z}$) chosen such that $\mathbf{P_x}\parallel\mathbf{Q}$, $\mathbf{P_z}\parallel$(1-20) or $\mathbf{P_z}\parallel$(1-10) depending on the scattering plane, and $\mathbf{P_y}=\mathbf{P_z}\times~\mathbf{P_x}$.
-We first confirmed the transition temperature $T_N$ by collecting a series of temperature-dependent rocking scans centered at $\mathbf{Q}$=(111).
+We first confirmed $T_N$ by collecting a series of temperature-dependent rocking scans centered at $\mathbf{Q}=(111)$.
 As it is only sensitive to the magnetic scattering, we used the SF $\mathbf{P_x}$ polarization channel for this purpose.
 The integrated intensity of each rocking scan is plotted as a function of temperature in Fig.~\ref{fig:Structure}(f), and reveals a transition at $T_N$ with a critical exponent $\beta=0.33(5)$.
-This exponent is distinguishable from the mean-field $\beta=0.5$ value and agrees well with the value expected for the 3D-Ising ($\beta=0.326$) universality classes.\
+This exponent is distinguishable from the mean-field $\beta=0.5$ value and agrees well with the value expected for the 3D-Ising ($\beta=0.326$) universality class.\

 Next, we measured all six polarized neutron scattering cross-sections for 7 distinct Bragg reflections at 25~K, within the magnetically ordered phase of CrSb.
-For a $\mathbf{k} = 0$ magnetic ordering, parallel and antiparallel spin arrangements between the two Cr magnetic sublattices give rise to magnetic Bragg intensities at $(H0L)$ reflections with $even$ and $odd$ values of $L$, respectively.
-As shown in Fig.~\ref{fig:Structure}(i) and (SI Fig. S4 (a,d)), we observed SF scattering exclusively at Bragg peaks with $odd$ $L$ values, such as $(101)$, $(201)$, and $(103)$.
-On the other end, peaks with $even$ $L$ value, such as $(100)$, $(102)$, and $(002)$, only have NSF scattering, with equal intensity across all three polarization channels ($\mathbf{P}_x$, $\mathbf{P}_y$, and $\mathbf{P}_z$) implying that they are all purely nuclear.
+For a $\mathbf{k} = 0$ magnetic order, parallel and antiparallel spin arrangements between the two Cr magnetic sublattices give rise to magnetic Bragg intensities at $(H0L)$ reflections with $even$ and $odd$ values of $L$, respectively.
+As shown in Fig.~\ref{fig:Structure}(g-i) (and Fig. S4), we observed SF scattering exclusively at Bragg peaks with $odd$ $L$ values, such as $(101)$, $(201)$, and $(103)$.
+On the other end, peaks with $even$ $L$ values, such as $(100)$, $(102)$, and $(002)$, only have NSF scattering, with equal intensity across all three polarization channels, implying that they are purely nuclear.
 These observations demonstrate that Cr spins are fully anti-parallel with no detectable ferromagnetic component.\